 When It's Used

-Animal-assisted therapy can be a useful intervention for individuals or groups.
+Animal-assisted therapy can be a useful intervention for some individuals or groups.
 A meta-analysis of 49 studies reporting on animal-assisted therapy found positive outcomes and overall improved emotional well-being in those with autism, medical conditions, or behavioral issues.
 Another review of randomized, controlled studies found that animal-assisted therapy can be helpful for those battling illnesses like depression, schizophrenia, or addiction.
 Anyone who dislikes or fears animals or is allergic to them, is not a likely candidate for this particular intervention.

 What to Expect

 Depending on the nature of your therapy and the type of animal involved, you may keep a dog, cat, or other pet at home and at your side throughout the day for emotional support, or you might learn to ride and care for a therapy horse that is housed at an equestrian school.
 You and your therapist may discuss your animal while you are working with it, or you may set aside another time to talk about your experiences.
 If you are in a hospital, school, nursing home, rehabilitation center, or another type of community center, you may not have a relationship with a psychotherapist, but a volunteer with a trained therapy pet might visit you.

 How It Works

 Animals can provide a sense of calm, comfort, or safety and divert attention away from a stressful situation and toward one that provides pleasure.
 Advocates of animal-assisted therapy say that developing a bond with an animal can help people develop a better sense of self-worth and trust, stabilize their emotions, and improve their communication, self-regulation, and socialization skills.

 What to Look for in an Animal-Assisted Therapist